Jeremy Glick: Personal life

-Glick was born September 3, 1970 the middle child, and middle son of Joan and Lloyd Glick of Hewitt, New Jersey.
+Glick was born September 3, 1970, the middle child, and middle son of Joan and Lloyd Glick of Hewitt, New Jersey.
 Glick and his five siblings, all of whose names begin with the letter "J", grew up in a Jewish family in Saddle River, New Jersey.
 He attended Saddle River Day School, where in the 7th grade, he met his future wife, Lyzbeth.
 They became high school sweethearts, and were prom king and queen in 1988.

 Glick was an American National Collegiate Judo champion while he was a student at the University of Rochester in Rochester, New York, He was also captain of the rugby team, and president of the Rochester chapter of the Alpha Delta Phi fraternity.
 He graduated in 1993.

 At the time of his death, Glick worked as a sales executive for Vividence, an e-consulting company in San Mateo, California.

-Glick was a resident of West Milford, New Jersey, where he and Lysbeth made their home in a small cottage on a lake.
+Glick was a resident of West Milford, New Jersey, where he and Lyzbeth made their home in a small cottage on a lake.
 At the time of his death, they had been married for five years.
 Their daughter and only child Emerson, was born on June 18, 2001, less than three months before his death, and was named after her parents' favorite poet, Ralph Waldo Emerson.
 As a high school sophomore, Emerson delivered a 2017 TED Talk on dealing with tragedy and grief.

 September 11 attacks

+Glick boarded United Airlines Flight 93 to attend a company sales meeting.
+He was originally scheduled to travel on the previous day.

-According to accounts of cell phone conversations, Glick, along with Todd Beamer, Mark Bingham and Tom Burnett, formed a plan to take the plane back from the hijackers, and led other passengers in this effort.
+According to accounts of cell phone conversations, Glick, along with Todd Beamer, Mark Bingham, and Tom Burnett, formed a plan to take the plane back from the hijackers, and led other passengers in this effort.
 Glick's last words to his wife when aboard Flight 93 were: "We're going to rush the hijackers."
 He then hung up the phone.

 Co-workers and family stated that they were not surprised that Glick took action.
 Glick's brother-in-law Douglas Hurwitt said, "that was my brother-in-law.
 He was a take-charge guy."
 Glick's former boss, Thomas Torf, added: "He was a no-nonsense kind of guy.
 He took ownership of things.
 Very focused.
 He loved his family.
 He was a good businessman.
 All of us loved him."